diel-project/Diel-Niche-Modeling/vignettes/Diel.Hierarchical.Overlap.md

 ## Uncertainty

-We reccomend bootstrapping to get measures of uncertainty in the diel phenotype classification and measures of overlap when using the hierarchical model predictions.
+We recommend bootstrapping to get measures of uncertainty in the diel phenotype classification and measures of overlap when using the hierarchical model predictions.
 The procedure to do so are: 1) resample the coyote and wolf data separately, fit each to a model, predict overlap and diel phenotype, and repeat many times.
 Once this is done, find the quantiles of the predicted overlap to be used as confidence intervals.

 <br>